-Resident Assistants at the College of William and Mary are part-time student staff members responsible for an assigned area (as defined in the Employment Agreement) in the residence halls.
+Resident Assistants at William and Mary are part-time student staff members responsible for an assigned area (as defined in the Employment Agreement) in the residence halls.
 The Resident Assistant (RA) is a member of the Residence Life staff reporting directly to an Area Director or a Community Director, the Associate Vice President for Campus Living, and ultimately to the Vice President for Student Affairs.

 Resident Assistants will comply with all policies, procedures, and conditions printed in the current edition of the Student Handbook, the Student Housing Agreement, the Manual for Student Staff, the Resident Assistant Employment Agreement, the Student Acknowledgement of Confidentiality in Working with Administrative Data Agreement and the written expectations provided by the Area Director.
 Resident Assistants work a maximum average of fifteen (15) hours per week over the course of the spring and fall semesters according to the dates as specified in the Resident Assistant Employment Agreement.

 - Plan, organize and implement events and activities that meet the needs of residents according to the departmental programming philosophy.

 - Mediate conflicts that may occur between roommates and among residents.

 - Develop and post bulletin boards as directed.

 - Support Hall Council by recruiting student leaders and by attending Hall Council meetings and events.

 - Address individual student needs and concerns.